 - The Red Headed Hostess has a lot of great journals to use (especially for youth and adults)

 - Faith in God Study Journals- One for girls and one for boys.
 Great way to work through it!
+You really can cross off a lot during the summer!

 4. Writing Station